Hertfordshire Wedding Photography

-I’m very lucky being a Wedding Photographer in Surrey as there are so many beautiful areas within Surrey and its borders in which to choose to do a Pre-Wedding Photography shoot.
+Hertfordshire Wedding Photography.
+I’m fortunate to be a Wedding Photographer in Surrey as there are so many beautiful areas within Surrey and its borders in which to choose to do a Pre-Wedding Photography shoot.

-Outdoors we captured some playful and romantic shots, which will beautifully complement the wedding photographs to be taken in Kelham Hall’s extensive landscaped gardens.
+Outdoors we captured some playful and romantic shots, which will beautifully complement the wedding photographs taken in Kelham Hall’s extensive landscaped gardens.